adrianchangcy/voicewake/README.md

 ## 4.2 Backend

 ### Database Separation for Different Tests
-Django's default testing behaviour is to auto-create test db, then destroy it after the tests.
+- Django's default testing behaviour is to auto-create test db, then destroy it after the tests
-You can persist the test db, but it's only seamless enough for test-and-check steps.
+- you can persist the test db, but it's only seamless enough for test-and-check steps

-To solve this, explicitly declare 'TEST' db at settings.dev, then create a custom TestRunner (TestRunnerWithMirror) that will use {'MIRROR': 'default'}.
+- to solve this, explicitly declare 'TEST' db at settings.dev

-MIRROR is Django's way of allowing you to use multiple dbs.
-Writing to a mirrored db will also write to source db.
+- create a custom TestRunner (TestRunnerWithMirror) that will use {'MIRROR': 'default'}
-Therefore, the solution is for test db to mirror live db.
+- MIRROR is Django's way of allowing you to use multiple dbs, and writing to a mirrored db will also write to source db

-The reason we override DiscoverRunner, is because it's the only time during tests where db initialisation hasn't started.
-Conventional @override_settings decorator solution is too late for this.
+- therefore, the solution is for test db to mirror live dev db

-You can now populate live db permanently, then freely choose when to use it during tests via "--testrunner=...".
+You can now populate live dev db permanently, then freely choose when to use it during tests via "--testrunner=...".
 ```python
 #at settings.dev:
 DATABASES['default'].update({